Text Size

 Psalm 2:8

-Ask of me, and I will give the nations for Your inheritance, the uttermost parts of the earth for Your possession.
+Ask Me, and I will make the nations Your inheritance, the ends of the earth Your possession.

 OldTestamentFoundation